Louisville Construction Accident Lawyer

-Common Construction Accidents
+Common Construction Accidents in Kentucky

 OSHA has very strict construction site safety requirements but some accidents occur at construction sites regularly.
 Injuries can range from relatively minor injuries to serious injuries and even death.
-Some types of employee accidents include:
+Some types of employee construction accidents include:

-Malfunctioning tools – sometimes tools have manufacturing defects or are being operated by an unskilled operator.
+- Malfunctioning tools – sometimes tools have manufacturing defects or are being operated by an unskilled operator.
 The results can be bruising, puncture wounds or in serious cases, death.

-Slip and fall – construction sites are a maze of tools, supplies and people.
+- Slip and fall – construction sites are a maze of tools, supplies and people.
 Hazards must be properly flagged to allow workers to avoid accidents whenever possible.
 In addition, it is possible that oil, paint or other wet substances can be spilled and not cleaned up immediately which can cause serious injuries.

-Injuries to Pedestrians
+Construction Site Injuries to Louisville Pedestrians

-You may think that only those working at a construction site are at risk for injury.
+You may think that only those working at a construction site are at risk for personal injury.
 However, this is seldom the case as most construction sites are in locations where a pedestrian or a car operator may have to pass.
 While construction sites are typically posted as “pass at your own risk” this is not enough to excuse any accidents that occur.
-Pedestrian and auto drivers may be at risk from:
+Pedestrians and auto drivers may be at risk from:

-Barrier hazards – barriers to prevent pedestrians from passing an area may mean a pedestrian needs to walk in the street which could result in being struck by a car.
+- Barrier hazards – barriers to prevent pedestrians from passing an area may mean a pedestrian needs to walk in the street which could result in being struck by a car.
 In roadways, a poorly placed barrier can cause serious car accidents.

 Construction Accident Statistics

 According to the United States Department of Labor, over 25% of fatalities that occurred on the job in 2016 were in the construction industry.
-Below are a few statistics which show the types of construction accidents and fatalities that were recorded in both Kentucky and in the nation.
+Below are a few statistics which show the types of construction accidents and fatalities that were recorded in both Kentucky and the nation.
 In hopes of encouraging workplace safety, we hope this information encourages everyone – especially employers – to take the necessary caution to prevent unnecessary construction accidents from happening.

-Nine fatalities were the result of exposure to harmful substances or environments.
+- Nine fatalities were the result of exposure to harmful substances or environments.

-Six fatalities were the result of contact with objects and equipment.
+- Six fatalities were the result of contact with objects and equipment.

-The fatal injury rate in 2016 for construction jobs was 18.5 for every 100,000 full-time workers.
+- The fatal injury rate in 2016 for construction jobs was 18.5 for every 100,000 full-time workers.

 2015 Kentucky Construction Accident Statistics

-The KOSHS reports that there were 28 construction fatalities in Kentucky in 2015.
+- The KOSHS reports that there were 28 construction fatalities in Kentucky in 2015.

-Of those fatalities, five were caused by transportation incidents.
+- Of those fatalities, five were caused by transportation incidents.

-Eight fatalities resulted from falls, slips and trips.
+- Eight fatalities resulted from falls, slips and trips.

-Seven fatalities were the result of exposure to harmful substances or environments.
+- Seven fatalities were the result of exposure to harmful substances or environments.

-Four fatalities were the result of contact with objects and equipment.
+- Four fatalities were the result of contact with objects and equipment.

-The fatal injury rate in Kentucky in 2012 was 16.5 out of every 100,000 construction workers.
+- The fatal injury rate in Kentucky in 2012 was 16.5 out of every 100,000 construction workers.

 2014 Kentucky Construction Accident Statistics

-According to the BLS, there were 20 fatalities in the construction industry in 2014.
+- According to the BLS, there were 20 fatalities in the construction industry in 2014.

-Of those fatalities, nine were the result of transportation incidents.
+- Of those fatalities, nine were the result of transportation incidents.

-Five fatalities were the result of contact with objects and equipment.
+- Five fatalities were the result of contact with objects and equipment.

-The 2014 fatal injury rate in Kentucky for construction work was 8.7 for every 100,000 workers.
+- The 2014 fatal injury rate in Kentucky for construction work was 8.7 for every 100,000 workers.

 2016 National Construction Accident Statistics